zhengliyuan1987/zlynote/L1/docs/src/guide/stream_discard/stream_discard_share.rst

    :align: center

 The stream_discard reads all input streams but no output.That is to say, it discards all input elements.
-This primitive includes multiple input streams and an end-flag stream, which is shared by the former.
+This primitive includes multiple input streams and an end-flag stream, which is shared in the former.

 Applicable conditions: